 Once an ADT student has been admitted to a similar Baccalaureate (BA/BS) degree program, the ADT student will only be required to complete 60 semester/90 quarter additional prescribed units to qualify for the similar Baccalaureate (BA/BS) degree.

 CSUSB Similar Degrees and Concentrations

 Complete and submit your Cal State Apply application online during the CSU Priority Application Period October 1 – November 30.

-Send a copy of your Official transcript with your fall course grades posted and spring term courses listed as in-progress by February 15.
+Send your Official transcript/s from all institutions attended with fall course grades posted and spring term courses listed as in-progress by February 15.

 Work with your Community College counselor to update your status on the ADT eVerify portal with your ADT degree status.

 Once you have been admitted to CSUSB accept your admission offer and pay the Enrollment Confirmation Deposit.

 Register to attend a CSUSB orientation program to meet your advisor and register for classes.

 Submit your final Official transcript with all grades and your ADT degree awarded by July 15.